When a City Dared to Dream: How the 2012 Summer Olympics Could've Been in Cincinnati

 - Charlie Moore.
 United States Olympic Committee 2012 Task Force Chairman.
 Source

-- Proctor and Gamble's twin tower headquarters in downtown Cincinnati, Ohio decorated with branding from their 2012 olympic marketing campaign.
+Proctor and Gamble's twin tower headquarters in downtown Cincinnati, Ohio decorated with branding from their 2012 olympic marketing campaign.
 For the 2012 summer games, P&G has sponsored 150 athletes across the world and embarked on a worldwide Olympic marketing campaign.
 7/26/12 Image by Ronny Salerno.

-Three months later, on October 26, 2001, the USOC made an announcement narrowing down the cities it would be considering.
-Cincinnati would not be one of them.
-Of the eight cities to apply, Cincinnati would join Dallas/Fort Worth, Los Angeles and Tampa/Orlando as the first four cities eliminated.
-Houston, New York, San Francisco and D.C./Baltimore would all go on to the USOC's final contention.
-Eventually New York City became the USOC's choice for international bidding, only to eventually lose out to London.
+Of the eight applicants, Cincinnati would join Dallas/Fort Worth, Los Angeles, and Tampa/Orlando as the first four eliminated.
+Houston, New York, San Francisco, and D.C./Baltimore would all go on to the USOC's final contention.
+Eventually, New York City became the USOC's choice for international bidding, only to eventually lose out to London.

-Nick Vehr's Olympic dreams had ended.
-Cincinnati 2012 closed up shop and these days it seems the only effort to attract the Olympics to Cincinnati in the future is a lonely facebook page advocating for the games in 2024.
+These days, it seems the only effort to attract the Olympics to Cincinnati in the future is a lonely facebook page advocating for the games in 2024.

 Despite Cincinnati's elimination, Nick Vehr still helped elevate Cincinnati to the international stage.